 - A newer fifth wheel: ranges between $150 to $300 per night.

 - A Popup Camper: ranges from $50 to $100 a night

 - A Toy Hauler: ranges from $100 to $200 a night

-Here are a few examples of some of the more popular RV you can rent and the kind of rates you might expect to pay per night.
+Here are a few examples of some of the more popular RV you can rent and the average rental prices you might expect to pay per night.

 Types Of RV

 Class B Motorhome

 Class C Motorhome